 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The seasonally-adjusted IHS Markit Flash Composite Purchasing Managers’ Index (PMI) eased to 52.1 in November from 52.6 in October.
+The seasonally-adjusted IHS Markit Flash Composite Purchasing Managers’ Index (PMI) rose to 51.7 in June, after May’s 32.1.

-In November, consumer sentiment in France rose to 106, after logging 104 in October according to the French Statistical Institute (INSEE).
+In June, consumer sentiment rose to 97 from 93 in May, according to the Statistical Institute (INSEE).

 In June, the French Statistical Institute’s (INSEE) business climate indicator for the manufacturing sector rose to 77 from 71 in May.